-To be clear, the first generation Alloy we spent time with is a very early design concept, and not one Intel plans to bring to market.
+To be clear, the first generation Alloy we spent time with at CES is a very early design concept, and not one Intel plans to bring to market.
 That role will be filled by the Alloy Gen 2, which will cut down to one RealSense camera, and will replace the Atom chip with a dedicated Movidius motion coprocessor.
 Even that likely won’t be a product Intel itself sells for long.
 This technology is destined for partner headsets.

 Its implications in the VR marketplace are much larger.
 You’ll have trouble finding anyone who argues that untethered and standalone headsets aren’t the future of the industry.
 Cutting the cord is one of a few major hurdles on our way to perfect immersion, but it still has a ways to go.

 For now, Alloy is what Intel has, and it’s a little rough.
 The clarity of the headset wasn’t great, but that’s to be expected from a preview version of a headset.
 The real issue was tracking.
 Alloy scans the room ahead of time and creates a map, allowing it to replace the furniture and objects in the room with digital game objects.

 Unfortunately, it didn’t quite line things up correctly, and we found ourselves knocking knees and tripping over invisible objects frequently.
 The motion controller worked relative to where we held it, but didn’t associate correctly for point-and-click operation, and moving it outside a small area caused it to skip around and jutter.

 That’s not to say it’s all bad.
 If anyone is going to solve the problem of heavy cables connecting high-end HMDs, it should be Intel.
 The chip manufacturer has access to powerful RealSense cameras, infinite control over its own processors, and employees engineers experience with building platforms from the ground up.
 But Intel is not the only company trying to crack the secret of wireless VR.